Gatada/Penelope/README.md

 ![Penelope Main Screen mockup.](./Document/ForWeb/Penelope-MainScreen.png)

+# Gather or Schedule Notes
+Penelope let's you organize your Notes in Collections, but also associate any Note with a particular date and time.
+Adding a timestamp allows the Note to appear in a timeline, and enables Penelope to remind you of any upcoming Notes that require your attention.

+Basically - Penelope allows you to deal with your Notes as tasks.
+Prepare next weeks meeting, write and store meeting summaries, log project progress; or use Penelope as a diary, or a home for your Notes.
+To help you write and focus, Penelope has a number of default smart-collections:

 ## <img src="./Document/ForWeb/Feature-Inbox.png" alt="The Inbox icon found in the Organizer sidebar." width="20" height="20"> Inbox
 Any Note not directly associated with a Note Collection is saved to the Inbox.
 From there you can whenever it's convenient process the Note and assign it to either an existing Project or Notebook.